munaray/standeva-munaray/src/markdown/human-vs-ai-sourcing.md

 - **Accuracy without fatigue:** Agentic AI doesn’t suffer from bias or burnout, delivering consistent, high-quality matches.
 - **Instant, elastic scale:** Spin up sourcing for one hard-to-fill role or a thousand suppliers—no new headcount required.
 - **On-demand freedom:** AI agents run 24/7 on your terms, so you pay for outcomes, not idle time.
-- **Build your advantage:** Platforms like clickbuy.ai let you encode proprietary workflows into agents nobody else has.
+- **Build your advantage:** Platforms like clickagent.ai let you encode proprietary workflows into agents nobody else has.

 ## The Tectonic Shift in Sourcing Technology